Summit Insights slashes price target on ON Semiconductor Corporation [ON] – find out why.

 Summit Insights have made an estimate for ON Semiconductor Corporation shares, keeping their opinion on the stock as Hold, with their previous recommendation back on August 01, 2022.
 While these analysts kept the previous recommendation, Wells Fargo raised their target price from $58 to $65.
 The new note on the price target was released on May 12, 2022, representing the official price target for ON Semiconductor Corporation stock.
 Previously, the target price had yet another raise from $55 to $69, while UBS kept a Neutral rating on ON stock.
 On February 08, 2022, analysts increased their price target for ON shares from 70 to 73.

-ON Semiconductor Corporation [ON] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.50.
-With this latest performance, ON shares gained by 8.35% in over the last four-week period, additionally plugging by 28.65% over the last 6 months – not to mention a rise of 53.34% in the past year of trading.
+ON Semiconductor Corporation [ON] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.42.
+With this latest performance, ON shares dropped by -4.22% in over the last four-week period, additionally plugging by 13.29% over the last 6 months – not to mention a rise of 43.51% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and ON Semiconductor Corporation [ON] shares currently have an operating margin of +20.38 and a Gross Margin at +38.80.
 ON Semiconductor Corporation’s Net Margin is presently recorded at +14.98.